+- 1. Engine oil dipstick

+- 2. Maximum level mark

+- 3. Minimum level mark

-- If the engine oil is at or below the minimum level mark, add sufficient oil of the recommended type to raise it to the correct level.
+- 6. If the engine oil is at or below the minimum level mark, add sufficient oil of the recommended type to raise it to the correct level.
 NOTICE: Be sure the engine oil is at the correct level, otherwise engine damage may result.
+[ECB00851]

-[ECB00851] - Insert the dipstick completely into the oil filler hole. - 8.
-Install the panel.
+- 7. Insert the dipstick into the oil filler hole, and then tighten the engine oil filler cap.

+- 8. Install the panel.